Dublin City University: Rankings

 The university was named Irish University of the Year 2004-2005 by the Sunday Times, UK.
 It was also ranked second in the league table of Irish universities in the same newspaper that year, and fourth in the two subsequent league tables.
 The university was one of three establishments of higher education in Ireland which are ranked amongst the top 300 universities worldwide by the Times Higher Education Supplement in 2007–2008.
 The university was named "Irish University of the Year" by the Sunday Times newspaper once again for the 2010–2011 academic year.

 The university has been named numerous times as one of the world's top 50 universities that are under 50 years old, by the QS World University Rankings list.
 DCU's QS World University ranking is 391st (jointly) for 2018 and it is ranked in the 51-60 bracket among universities less than 50 years old.

 Organisation

 Governance

 In accordance with legislation, the university is directed by a policy-making statutory Governing Body, whose functions are outlined in the National Institute for Higher Education, Dublin, Act, 1980, amended in the Dublin City University Act, 1989 which raised the institution's status to that of a university and provided for related matters.
-There are several other important acts concerning the college include the Universities Act, 1997, which allows for the creation of University Statutes.
+There are several other important acts concerning the college including the Universities Act, 1997, which allows for the creation of University Statutes.

 The Governing Body's 31 members are chosen by a wide range of groups and authorities, and include members elected by staff (in various classes) and students (ex-officio based on elections of Students Union officers).
 Graduates can directly elect one member and one further graduate member is put forward by the Educational Trust.